cybozu-go/cke/docs/sabakan-integration.md

 #### Decrease worker nodes

-If a worker node is retired for a while,
+If a worker node is kept retired for a while,

 1. it is removed from the cluster if the number of workers is greater than `minimum-workers`, or
 2. it is replaced with a new machine if available, otherwise,